tnkshuuhei/HatsEligibilityModules/README.md

 # HatsEligibilityModules

 HatsEligibilityModules is a repo containing a number of separate eligility modules for [Hats Protocol](https://github.com/hats-protocol/hats-protocol).
 The modules are summarized below:

-- AddressEligibility: check if addresses are on a whitelist that admins can edit
-- DecentralistEligibility: checks if an address is on a [Decentralist](https://www.decentra-list.xyz/) list
-- ERC20Eligibility: checks if addresses meet a minimum balance of an ERC20 token
-- ERC721Eligibility: checks if addresses meet a minimum balance of an ERC721 token
-- ERC1155Eligibility: checks if addresses holds at least one minimum balance of a set of ERC1155 token Ids
+- HypercertsEligibility: checks if addresses holds at least one minimum balance of a set of hypercerts token Ids and units of fractions

 All contracts are based on the Hats Protocol's repo: [hats-module](https://github.com/Hats-Protocol/hats-module)